 extended themselves to provide staff and equipment to outlying hospitals.

-No longer were doctors working without the nursing colleagues they depend
+transport.
+No longer were doctors working without the nursing colleagues

-to support neonatal and paediatric transport teams in Sydney.
-The service
+launched to support neonatal and paediatric transport teams in Sydney.

-permitted transport teams to much more rapidly travel to assist sick or
+The service permitted transport teams to much more rapidly travel to

-programs in the state to one location and under one banner.
-This provided
+transport programs in the state to one location and under one banner.

-central coordination and fully dedicated teams to be made much more
+This provided central coordination and fully dedicated teams to be made

-available.
-The 'new' NETS was established in October 1995 in the
+much more available.
+The 'new' NETS was established in October 1995 in

-geographical Sydney and subsequently moved into a new purpose-built base
+the geographical Sydney and subsequently moved into a new purpose-built

-with integrated road and air (helicopter) transport, clinical coordination
+base with integrated road and air (helicopter) transport, clinical

 In 2007, NETS obtained the legislated status of an 'ambulance service',